Getting A Grip: What You Resist Persists

 Making a Vision Board

-More so than focusing on material things that you want, focus on isolating and identifying things that inspire feelings that you would like to feel more often, allowing them to permeate your life.
-Adding trinkets from times where you were stimulated by the energy, meant to be a reminder and bring this motivation and invigoration to the forefront.
+More so than focusing on material things that you want, focus on isolating and identifying things that inspire feelings, allowing them to permeate your life.
 The whole purpose is personal motivation, and following as such, each board or space will be incredibly different from the next.
 Start by thinking about the areas in your life which could use attention, such as health, finances, relationships, home organization, travel aspirations, and other areas of personal growth.

 What You Resist Persists